Contribution Guide

 Lucid Architecture's GitHub issue trackers are not intended to provide help or support.
 Instead, use one of the following channels:

-Official Slack workspace in the
+Official in the #support

 channel